HPC-NRW/advanced-git/episodes/13-cherrypick.md

 git branch -m <old-branch-name> <new-branch-name>
 ```

-# What is "Cherrypick"?
+# I need that commit also in my branch.
+How do I get it?

+If there is a specific change present in a different branch, that you need in
+another branch, Git let's to "cherrypick" those commits.
-The "cherrypick" command is a way of moving a specific commit from one branch to another.
+The "cherrypick" command is a way of copying a specific commit from one branch to another.
 Each
 commit in git has a specific identifier (the "hash" or "SHA" of the commit) that we can use to
 refer to that exact commit.
 You can see the hash of your recent commits by runnning: